edjw/BEREC-Guidelines-on-the-Implementation-by-National-Regulators-of-European-Net-Neutrality-Rules/guidlines.md

 5. CAPs are protected as end-users under the Regulation in so far as CAPs use an IAS to reach other end-users.
 However, some CAPs may also operate their own networks and, as part of that, have interconnection agreements with ISPs; the provision of interconnection is a distinct service from the provision of IAS.

 6. NRAs may take into account the interconnection policies and practices of ISPs in so far as they have the effect of limiting the exercise of end-user rights under Article 3(1).
 For  example, this may be relevant in some cases, such as if the interconnection is implemented in a way which seeks to circumvent the Regulation.5

-Article 2
+# Article 2 – Definitions
-Definitions
 For the purposes of this Regulation, the definitions set out in Article 2 of Directive 2002/21/EC apply.
 The following definitions also apply:

 7. The definitions of Article 2 of Directive 2002/21/EC also apply for the purposes of these Guidelines.
 This includes the terms “end-user”, “consumer”, “electronic communications services”, “electronic communications network” and “network termination point (NTP)”.

-“Provider of electronic communications to the public” (1) ‘provider of electronic communications to the public’ means an undertaking providing public communications networks or publicly available electronic communications services;
+**“Provider of electronic communications to the public”** (1) ‘provider of electronic communications to the public’ means an undertaking providing public communications networks or publicly available electronic communications services;

 8. The term “provider of electronic communications to the public” (PECP) comprises both “public communications networks” and “electronic communications services” (ECS), which are defined in Article 2 of the Framework Directive.6